tarantool/tarantool/changelogs/unreleased/gh-6043-fiber-wakeup-self.md

   fiber.self():wakeup()
   fiber.yield()
   ```
-  Now to get the same effect in C use `fiber_reschedule()`.
-In Lua it is now
+  Now, to get the same effect in C, use `fiber_reschedule()`.
+In Lua, it is now
   simply impossible to reschedule the current fiber in the same event loop
   iteration directly.
-But still can reschedule self through a second fiber like
+But still it can reschedule itself through the second
-  this (**never use it, please**):
+  fiber like this (**do not use it, please**):
   ```Lua
   local self = fiber.self()
   fiber.new(function() self:wakeup() end)